 Your doctor will talk with you about possible treatments, including:

 Some causes of crepitus might require surgical treatment.
-We’ll advise you on the least invasive treatment to relieve joint pain and minimize future damage.
+We’ll advise you on the least invasive treatment to relieve joint pain and minimize further damage.
 You might consider: